ORESoftware/pragmatik/README.md

 # PRAGMATIK

 This library attempts to solve an age-old problem in JavaScript => how do we parse the arguments inside a function that accepts a variable number of arguments?
 (See "variadic functions" and "varargs").
+I have seen so many people roll their own solution to this problem.
+At best we get bad error messages or no error messages.
+At worst, we end up with runtimes using the wrong values, until something breaks, or worse until something succeeds.
+Pragmatik is design to fail-fast => if your rules are not valid, an error is thrown and if any function cannot be parsed successfully given the runtime arguments and the parsing rules, an error is thrown.

-### Disclaimer, Pragmatik library is in beta
+### Disclaimer => the Pragmatik library is in beta

-This library allows you to elegantly parse arguments at runtime and assign them to the correct variable in the function signature, according to the parsing rules you define.
+This library allows you to elegantly parse arguments at runtime and assign them to the correct/expected variable in the function signature, according to the parsing rules you define.
-It is most useful for APIs where we want to give our users the convenience of omitting variables, and not requiring them to pass ```null``` or other placeholder values.
+It is most useful for public and private APIs where we want to give our users the convenience of omitting variables, and not requiring them to pass ```null``` or other placeholder values.
+Of course, you should design your APIs well, with simple function calls with limited number of variation in the signature.
+Using options objects is a great design pattern to keep things simple, but at some point variadic functions become convenient and we must handle them well, without writing buggy code that will fail silently in edge cases.

+Extensive testing needs to be completed before this library is totally proven.
+Also need some sanity checks to make sure this is exactly what people need and want.
+We will incorporate other "types" that can be easily and reliably checked, like 'array'.
+Unfortunately, type checking beyond simple primitive types is not an effective strategy because you don't know whether the user passed in the argument in the wrong place in the signature or if they passed the wrong value for the right argument.

 ## Basic Usage

-The following is a function that accepts varargs:
+The following is a function that accepts varargs, and we use Pragmatik to parse the arguments:

 ```js
 const pragmatik = require('pragmatik');